Donald Trump Blasts ‘Mini Mike’ Bloomberg, Says DNC Is Rigging Primary Election

 — Donald J. Trump (@realDonaldTrump) February 2, 2020

-Bloomberg’s late-entry could complicate matters for several presidential candidates, including the leading duo; Sanders, and former Vice President Joe Biden.
+Bloomberg’s late-entry could complicate matters for several presidential candidates, including the leading duo; Sanders and former Vice President Joe Biden.

 Biden’s allies are reportedly worried about the possibility of Bloomberg eating into Biden’s support among moderates — which would likely increase Sanders’ chances of winning the nomination — and Sanders’ allies are concerned about the billionaire’s apparent collaboration with the DNC.

-According to those close to Bloomberg, however, the billionaire is in the race not only to stop Sanders from winning the nomination, but also to provide a centrist alternative if Biden stumbles.
+According to those close to Bloomberg, however, the billionaire is in the race not only to stop Sanders from winning the nomination but also to provide a centrist alternative if Biden stumbles.

 The DNC’s decision to relax the rules has attracted criticism from other candidates as well, including entrepreneur Andrew Yang, who said that the new debate requirements appear “tailor-made” to appease Bloomberg.
 Sen. Elizabeth Warren of Massachusetts has also expressed opposition to the change.